chhh/dmtavt.com-src/content/authors/chhh/_index.md

-Best way to describe myself would be: a software engineer with a lot of hands on experience in mass-spectrometry (liquid and gas chromatography, ion mobility).
+Best way to describe myself would be: a software engineer with a lot of hands on experience in mass-spectrometry (coupled to liquid chromatography, ion mobility).

 Usual course of action - acquire new data, explore it with visualizations, come up with a suitable processing algorithm.
 In most cases this results in desktop GUI applications for the viz part and CLI programs to perform batch data processing.

-- Prefer writing code in Java or C#, with occasional forays into C++.
+- Prefer writing code in C# or Java, with occasional forays into C++.
 - Contributing to Open Source projects like
 [Apache NetBeans](https://netbeans.apache.org/).